ISA 315 revised: What it means for risk assessment procedures, and data analytics

 Trends and patterns

-Vendors and customers who are related parties to the entity subject to audit are flagged directly in the summary detail to identify for specific review.
+Vendors and customers related to the entity subject to audit are flagged directly in the summary detail as well.

 Key performance indicators

-Days Outstanding and Turnover ratios are calculated at the customer and vendor level and visualized on a monthly basis, allowing you to identify where there are periods of potential distress or deteriorating quality.
-Similar to the ending balances and activity, you are also able to customize the visualization and compare certain customers or vendors against each other along the lines of these metrics to expose patterns of interest.
+Days Outstanding and Turnover Ratios are calculated at the customer and vendor level and are visualized on a monthly basis, allowing you to identify where there are periods of potential distress or deteriorating quality (e.g. is the volume of cash receipts slowing?).
+Similar to ending balances and activity, you are also able to compare certain customers or vendors against each other along the lines of these metrics to expose patterns of interest.

 Aging